-Southern Lehigh School District and the Intermediate School use Blackboard Connect, an automated alert system for community and school news announcements.
+Southern Lehigh School District and the Intermediate School use a district wide automated alert system for community and school news announcements.
 This system enables the district/school to send notifications by telephone, email and text message to select numbers and e-mail addresses provided by parents/guardians.
 Please go to http://pa02209662.schoolwires.net/Page/596 to update your information.
-Since general school news is sent by <a href="mailto:emailt
+Since general school news is sent by email only, it is important for parents/guardians to provide a valid email address in order to stay current with school happenings.